fHachenberg/fortran-format/README.md

 ## supported Fortran versions

-The parser we use can parse Fortran 90.
+The parser definition I currently use can parse Fortran 90.
 This already involves a large amount of what is normally used in today's Fortran programms (`TYPE`, `INTENT`, ...).
 In the future I plan to extend the parser to Fortran 2003 or even 2008.

 ## install